The worship to the mountains: a study of the creation myths of the chinese culture

 According to Yuejin Wang “While the received engravings (fig. 4.16 [fig. 23 A in this article]) match this account, it is not clear to what extent they preserve the medieval design.
 One reliable Tang period version of The Chart of the True Form of The Five Marchmounts is contained in the design of the Mirror Containing Simulacra (hanxiangjian).
 Sima Chengzhen (674-735), a prominent eight-century Daoist master, provide a prece glossing of the design94.
 According to Sima, the mirror shows heaven as a circle and earth as a square.
 Inside the square are five geometric configurations, characterized as the “linked mountains” and “patterns of earth”, that represent the “five marchmounts” (fig. 4.17 a [fig. 24 A in this article]).
 It is easy to see the pictorial variations of this design on some eight-century mirror featuring one peak in the center and four spaced evenly around it, surrounded by the tumbling waves of the oceans (fig. 4.17 b [fig. 24 B in this article])).
 (Mapping Transformation, 213, Yuejin Wang Eugene, Shaping the Lotus Sutra, Buddhist visual culture in medieval China, University of Washington Press, 2005, ISBN 0295984627, 9780295984629, http://books.google.cl/books?id=8X2bNasjuW4C)

-Fig. 24 A) Ink rubbing of back of bronze mirror with cosmological design including a representation of the
+Fig. 24 A) Ink rubbing of back of bronze mirror with cosmological design including a

 True Form of the Five Marchmounts, Eight century.
 Palace Museum, Beijing.
 B) Five Marchmounts and

 seascape on the back of a bronze mirror.
 Eight century.
-Sengoku Tadashi Collection, Kaisai City, Japan
+Sengoku Tadashi Collection, Kaisai City, Japan.

 The formal impulse and the all–around rotating viewing stance in the pictorial mirror (fig. 4.17 b [fig. 24 B in this article]) may have informed the design of the map of the Todaiji Precinct dated 756, in Japan (fig. 4.18) The mirror design matches more closely the accounts of The Chart of the True Form of The Five Marchmounts contained in The esoteric Transmissions concerning the Martial Thearch of the Han (Han wudi neizhuan),95 probably a late-fourth- or early-fifth-century text.96.
 The Chart of the True Form of The Five Marchmounts is said to have come from the hand of the Daoist god known as the Supreme Ruler of the Three Heavens: